bouhormq/Naadi/docs/firebase-setup-guide.md

   - Add `https://naadi.ma` for both apps
 - Other OAuth providers: Configure redirect URLs
   - Set redirect URL to `https://naadi.ma/__/auth/handler` for the user app
-  - Set redirect URL to `https://naadi.ma/business/__/auth/handler` for the business app
+  - Set redirect URL to `https://naadi.ma/partner/__/auth/handler` for the partner app

 #### iOS-Specific Requirements
 - For Google Sign-In: Add the reversed client ID to your URL schemes